Manufacturing & Supply Chain

 Data Inputs

-- MES data: batch execution steps, parameters, timestamps
+• MES data: batch execution steps, parameters, timestamps, operator entries

 Governance

-- All AI outputs and reviewer actions are logged and auditable
+• All AI outputs, reviewer actions, and rationales are logged and auditable

 Expected Outcomes